There are check in booths located at North Junction and Park HQ. We ask that each rider check in before beginning the ride.

 Yes!
 There is no charge to place your bikes in the bike corrals.

 We recommend riding in a clockwise direction, because our course is multi-directional offering an opportunity for out-and-back rides.
-Check out the elevation chart to plan your route.

 The distance around Crater Lake on Rim Drive is 33 miles, and consists of sections on East Rim Drive (25 Miles) and West Rim Drive (8 miles).
 The “Vehicle Free” portion of the ride is East Rim Drive (25 Miles) .
 The terrain has steep inclines and declines with about 3,500 feet of net elevation gain.